Core concepts

 Extensibility concepts

-ARK’s extensibility model allows customization while maintaining system stability.
-The platform provides extension points through:
+Ark’s extensibility model allows customization while maintaining system stability.
+Extension points include:

 Security and identity concepts